 In addition to nurse educators, nurses need to be incentivized to commit to work in less dense or poorly compensated regions.
 The education sector achieves this through programs like Teach for America or Americorps.
 Some loan programs offer loan forgiveness if nurses commit to doing this, but it’s rather loose.

 This is a complex problem with many interdependent solutions.
-One thing I am confident about is that change will come, nurses will be further empowered, and healthcare and the health of the people of this world will be better off because of it.
+One thing I am confident about is that change will come, nurses will be further empowered, and healthcare (as well as the health of the people of this world) will be better off because of it.